debian-pi/raspbian-ua-netinst/README.md

  - option to install root to USB drive

 ## Requirements
- - a Raspberry Pi Model B
+ - a Raspberry Pi Model B or Model B+
  - SD card of at least 512MB (or at least 64MB for USB root install)
  - working Ethernet with Internet connectivity